 The Editorial introducing this issue of JMP proposes that there are significant changes afoot across the West that make current notions of Christians as exiles or marginalized not only insufficient but misguiding for our understanding of mission.
 As this issue engages the overarching question of ‘What’s Next?’ it proposes that the proper response is a re-engagement with the West’s Christian narrative, a re-rooting of life in the Christian story.
 The issue then builds on this overarching proposal through an examination of what this re-rooting might mean.
 It engages three themes: 1) discerning church in retrospect, 2) being with the other across difference and 3) seeking the common good.

 Someone who has thought deeply about the question of the West and what’s next is the British historian, Tom Holland, author of Dominion: The Making of the Western Mind.
 Holland’s book argues that across the modern West people continually fail to see that ours is a culture shot through with the Christian story.
-What creates the blindness is the perjuring presence of the great myth in the midst of a once-dominant liberal narrative.
+What creates the blindness is the perjuring presence of the great myth in the midst of a once-dominant liberal narrative, the idea that in the Enlightenment and in rationalism the West recovered the humanism of the pre-Christendom era.
 If we ask the question: ‘What is the Western mind all about?’ for Holland the answer must, at a minimum, state that it has everything to do with Christianity.
 The coming of Christianity was, by any measure, the most revolutionary moment in the formation of the West.
 Christianity remains the ‘waters’ in which we swim even if the modern imagination believes that it has been put aside like a child entering adulthood.
 Holland points out that most of our ‘liberal’ categories and underlying values are not some set of universal ideas discovered and adumbrated by the Enlightenment but are, in fact, highly culturally contingent, bred out of the depth of Christian heritage and culture.
 It is almost impossible, Holland suggests, to escape or stand outside the Christian narrative.
 Holland’s conclusions are all the more remarkable because his starting point was to accept the prevailing Enlightenment myth, that Christianity has been an unfortunate interlude preventing the pursuit of progress, reason and the attainment of happiness.
 It was only as he began to grasp how brutal, and power-driven were the worlds that were shaped without the Christian story that he began to appreciate the revolutionary impact of our Christian inheritance.